 Bus accident in Nepal leaves 18 dead, 13 injured

-KATHMANDU, Nepal (AP) — Police in Nepal say a bus driver has lost control of his vehicle which veered off a mountain road, killing 18 people and injuring 13 others.
+KATHMANDU, Nepal (AP) — A bus driver on Wednesday lost control of his vehicle which veered off a mountain road in Nepal, killing 18 people and injuring 13 others, police said.

-A police officer says the bus plunged several hundred feet in the accident Wednesday in Narpani, a village about 240 kilometers (150 miles) west of the capital, Kathmandu.
+A police officer said the bus plunged several hundred feet in the accident in Narpani, a village about 240 kilometers (150 miles) west of the capital, Kathmandu.

-The officer, who spoke on condition of anonymity because he was not authorized to speak to reporters, says the injured were hospitalized.
+The officer, who spoke on condition of anonymity because he was not authorized to speak to reporters, said the injured were hospitalized.

 Police, soldiers and villagers helped in the rescue efforts.